The thinking caps are on! B2B sales professionals are finding ways to stay productive and minimize the impact of COVID-19 while working from home.

 Even if the coronavirus turns out to be a short-term scare, or if it’s worse than expected and the US economy falls into a deep recession, investing in a well-stocked pipeline of revenue opportunities is never a bad idea.

-The worst thing you can do during the outbreak is going off the radar.
+The worst thing you can do during the outbreak is go off the radar.
 Given the severity of the case, it’s unlikely that your prospects will remember you when this is over.

 If that happens they’re not going to respond to your first post-outbreak outreach because they’re going to be concerned with other, more important issues.